GENERAL INSTRUCTION OF THE LITURGY OF THE HOURS

 Petition and Intercession

-offered in the name of Christ, that is, “through our Lord Jesus Christ,” and so the Church continues to offer the prayer and petition that Christ poured out in the days of his earthly life and that have therefore a unique effectiveness.
-The ecclesial community thus exercises a truly maternal function in bringing souls to Christ, not only by charity, good example, and works of penance but also by prayer.
+offered in the name of Christ, that is, “through our Lord Jesus Christ,” and so the Church continues to offer the prayer and petition which Christ poured out in the days of his earthly life and which have therefore a unique effectiveness.
+The ecclesial community thus exercises a true maternal function in bringing souls to Christ, not only by charity, good example and works of penance but also by prayer.

 Harmony of Mind and Voice